LindsayYoung/python-class/README.md

 ###Functions
 Functions are contained, reusable bits of code.

 We have been using built-in functions.
-Here are some useful ones:
+We give them inputs and they run a program (that we don't see) and return an output.
+Here are some useful functions:
 ```
 >>> print("hello")
 hello